gidonbauer/Zap/README.md

 - [Eigen](https://eigen.tuxfamily.org/): For all matrix operations.
 - [FFmpeg](https://ffmpeg.org/): For rendering the solution.
 - [FreeType](https://freetype.org/): For rendering text.
+- [stb_image_write](https://github.com/nothings/stb/): For saving the canvas in .jpeg format.

-FFmpeg and FreeType must be installed by the user, Eigen is provided in the `ThirdPary` folder.
+FFmpeg and FreeType must be installed by the user, Eigen and stb\_image\_write are provided in the `ThirdPary` folder.